kerry-he/qics/docs/source/guide/gettingstarted.rst

             dual obj:     2.772588722021e+00     dual feas:    7.47e-11
             opt. gap:     8.89e-11

-We can also access the optimal variables by using
+The solver returns a dictionary ``info`` containing additional information about the solution.
+For example, we can access the optimal variables by using

 .. code-block:: python